danielmargerit/SageMAE4PDEs/README.md

 - to check which capabilities may be already available in SageMath and use them to simplify the current notebooks
 - to describe the requirements that are not covered or partially covered and specify the associated needed capabilities to be developed
 - then do the associated SageMath improvements (if needed)
-- finally simplify the notebook that was provided as an example
+- finally simplify the provided notebook(s)